Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Cryptography/Mr-Worldwide.md

 ```
 It looks like it really is the flag and it's in the right format already.
 I guessed there were 2 parts and 6 characters for each part.

 The real problem are those numbers.
-What's that kind of cipher anyway ?
+What's that kind of cipher anyways ?

 ## Solutions